emsesp/EMS-ESP32/README.md

 ## Introduction

-My original intention for this home project with to build my own smart thermostat for my Nefit Trendline boiler and then have it controlled automatically via [Home Assistant](https://www.home-assistant.io/) on my mobile phone.
-I had a few ESP32s and ESP8266s lying around from previous IoT projects and building a specific circuit to decode the EMS messages was a nice challenge into designing complete end-to-end complex electronic circuits.
-I then began adding new features such as timing how long the shower would be running for and subsequently triggering an alarm (actually a shot of cold water) after a certain period.
+My original intention for this home project was to build a custom smart thermostat that interfaces with my Nefit Trendline HRC30 boiler and have it controlled via a mobile app using [Home Assistant](https://www.home-assistant.io/).
+I had a few cheap ESP32s and ESP8266s microcontrollers lying around from previous IoT projects and learning how to build a circuit to decode the EMS messages seemed like a nice challenge.

-Acknowledgments and kudos to the following people and their open-sourced projects that have helped me get this far:
+Firstly, some acknowledgments and kudos to the following people who have open-sourced their projects which have helped me tremendously:

  **susisstrolch** - Probably the first working version of the EMS bridge circuit I found designed for the ESP8266.
 I borrowed Juergen's [schematic](https://github.com/susisstrolch/EMS-ESP12) and parts of his code logic.